-RESOLVE, REJUVENATE, RESTORE–a theme for a New Year yes, but one additionally embodied in the TWA Hotel project at JFK International Airport.
-Our Seismic Colorseal expansion joint material plays a small but critical role in sealing some of the tapering, varying, compound curved junctions in Eero Saarinen’s masterpiece the TWA Flight Center.
+Curtainwall expansion joints are tapered and curved to follow the iconic curves of the Saarinen-designed, recently rejuvenated TWA Hotel project at JFK International Airport.
+Our Seismic Colorseal expansion joint material plays a small but critical role in sealing some of these varying, compound curved junctions in this masterpiece–the former TWA Flight Center.
 This icon of art and architecture has now been magnificently restored, reimagined and repurposed in a bold and inspired project by MCR/Morse Development as the TWA Hotel.

 A 90-minute layover left time for a self-guided tour—just enough to marvel at the genius of this work and to see why accolades continue to be heaped on this project.
 The space is inspiring.
 Saarinen’s soaring thin-shell concrete ceilings and complementary curved columns and cantilevers defy gravity and give the sense that the structure is buoyed up by air.
 No detail has been spared in featuring the mid-mod magnificence of the age and Saarinen’s iconic tulip furniture is prominently present and elegantly reechoed in the hotel rooms of Beyer Blinder Belle’s two new flanking hotel room towers.
 These structures are connected to the original oval concrete sky bridges into which connecting curtainwall walks have been added.
 It’s at these junctures that Seismic Colorseal shines.
 Non-invasively anchored, compressible, insulating, watertight and with the ability to size-switch to accommodate varying joint widths, the precompressed foam sealant expansion joint from Emseal uniquely addresses the many design challenges of these complex connections.